 - 1. Pay a fee of \$2.00 to the Business Office. - 2.
-Obtain a Drop/Add Form from the Office of Registrar & Records. - 3.
-Consult with academic advisors & obtain approval of the requested change.

-4. Present the Drop/Add Form to the Office of Registrar & Records to receive an official schedule.
+Obtain a Drop/Add Form from the Registration & Records Office. - 3.
+Consult with academic advisors & obtain approval of the requested change. - 4.
+Present the Drop/Add Form to the Registration & Records Office to receive an official schedule.